 One of the most frustrating things about Block Paving is weeds growing in between the gaps.
 They can make your beautiful paving look unsightly.
 They can also be incredibly tedious to remove!
 Luckily for you, we have gathered together some of the most effective ways for you to remove them and condensed it all into one article.
+In this guide, we break down exactly how to get rid of weeds in block paving.

 There are a few different weapons you have in your arsenal, each with its own pros and cons.
 We will go through them all here.